ItsRoy69/FLinQ/Readme.md

 npm run dev
 ```

+* NOTE:

+  Rename `env.example` in the **client** folder to `.env` and fill it with the required values.
+Refer to the `.env.example` file for guidance.

-_Don't let gender inequality hold you back.
-Take control, join the growing network of women and professionals on FlinQ and rewrite your story._
+_**Don't let gender inequality hold you back.
+Take control, join the growing network of women and professionals on FlinQ and rewrite your story.**_